 - Eat a well-balanced diet with a focus on fruit and vegetable consumption (5–7 servings/day) to provide adequate nutrient density.

-- Consume > 50% of daily energy intake as carbohydrates.
+- Consume >50 percent of daily energy intake as carbohydrates.

 - Consume an adequate amount of protein (1.2–1.6 g per kg/day).

-Managing overall stress also plays a large part in immune health.
-Some training principles to abide by, that will ultimately keep you healthy, both from injuries and from URI include:
+Managing overall stress (that includes physical) also plays a large part in immune health.
+Some training principles to abide by, that will ultimately keep you healthy, both from injuries and from upper respiratory infections, include:

 - Follow a proper periodized training program that allows for a recovery week after every two- to four-week build period.